JMSkelton/VASPToGULP/Example_SrO-ModeMap/README.md

 `phonopy -d --dim="1 1 1" -c POSCAR.vasp`

-Next, take the `vasprun.xml` file from the SrO finite-displacements calculation and use `Phonopy` to generate a `FORCE_CONSTANTS` file:
+Next, take the `vasprun.xml` file from the SrO finite-differences calculation and use `Phonopy` to generate a `FORCE_CONSTANTS` file:

 `phonopy --fc vasprun.xml`

-We can now use `ModeMap.py` to generate a sequence of structures displaced along one of the &Gamma;-point optic modes:
+We can now use `ModeMap.py` to generate a sequence of structures displaced along one of the three &Gamma;-point optic modes:

 `python ModeMap.py -c POSCAR.vasp --dim="1 1 1" --readfc --mode="0 0 0 6" --q_range="-5 5 0.25" --supercell="1 1 1"`